 Unfortunately, the majority of the train lines in Ecuador are unused and in disrepair.
 However, “The Devil’s Nose” is a section of the track that is popular among tourists.

-Built in 1901 by Jamaican and Puerto Rican workers brought into Ecuador, the name “The Devil’s Nose” was given due to a large number of deaths occurring while the switchbacks were constructed.
+Built-in 1901 by Jamaican and Puerto Rican workers brought into Ecuador, the name “The Devil’s Nose” was given due to a large number of deaths occurring while the switchbacks were constructed.

 Throughout 7.4 miles, through this famous section, the train drops approximately 1,640 feet in altitude.
 To achieve the drop, the train must cut down a steep part and then roll past a junction located on the track.
-It then must stop and roll backward down the next section.
+It then must stop and roll back down the next section.
 The engineering for this feat is impressive and a must-do for train-loving adventure seekers.

 Shopping at Otavalo Market